 Do Snakes Hibernate?

-Many snakes do go through a process called ‘brumation,’ though, which is similar to hibernation.
-Brumation is a period of low activity during the winter months.
+Many snakes go through a process called ‘brumation,’ which is similar to hibernation.
+Brumation is a period of low activity during the winter.

-Since snakes are cold-blooded, they need to conserve energy during winter, and do so by not moving around as much as they usually would.
+Since snakes are cold-blooded, they need to conserve energy during winter months, and do so by not moving around as much as they usually would.
 However, this is different from hibernation.
 During this period, they will move around, just not as much.

 Not only that, but not all snakes brumate.
-Only those that are native to colder regions, like timber rattlesnakes that live in the north, will.
+Only those that are native to colder regions, like timber rattlesnakes that live in the north, will do so.

-So, a snake not moving isn’t necessarily a sign that they’re dead.
-They could just be going through a period of low activity.
-But that’s not the only sign that a snake is hibernating.
+So, a snake not moving isn’t necessarily a sign that it’s dead.
+Your pet snake could just be going through a period of low activity.
+But inactiveness is not the only sign that a snake is hibernating.

 How to Tell If My Snake is Hibernating

-A snake that wants to brumate will go to its hide, and lie there for extended periods of time.
+A snake that wants to brumate will go to its hide for safety, and lie there for an extended period of time.
 It’ll be exceptionally still for most of the day.
-If it does move, it’ll be lethargic (i.e., slow and sluggish).
+If it does move, it’ll be lethargic (i.e. slow and sluggish).

 It won’t want to eat during this period.
 That’s because snakes need a source of warmth to be able to digest.
-If they can’t find one, the bacteria inside their gut can’t break the food down.
-According to a paper in the Journal of Animal Physiology and Animal Nutrition, the undigested food sits in the intestinal tract, which can cause problems later on.
+If it can’t find somewhere warm, the bacteria inside its gut can’t break the food down.
+According to the Journal of Animal Physiology and Animal Nutrition, the undigested food sits in the intestinal tract and go rotten.
+This can result in regurgitation.

-Check the temperature in their tank to see if this is what’s causing them to be so inactive.
-This is also important for the snake’s health, as continued low temperatures cause illness in snakes.
+Check the temperature in the tank to see if this is what’s causing your snake to be so inactive.
+Warmth is also important for the snake’s health.

 How to Tell If My Snake is Sleeping

-It’s unclear how long snakes sleep for.
-That’s because sleeping often looks like typical hunting behavior.
-In the wild, many snakes are termed ‘ambush hunters’ because they’ll sit as still as they possibly can, waiting for prey to pass them by.
+It’s unclear how long snakes sleep for because sleeping often looks like hunting behavior.
+In the wild, many snakes are termed ‘ambush hunters’ because they’ll sit as still as they can, waiting for prey to pass them by.

-- When you do touch them, they’ll appear startled—just like you would if awoken.
+- When you do touch your snake, it’ll appear startled.

-- If you pick them up, they’ll look around confused, not knowing where they are or what’s going on.
-Again, that’s how any sleeping animal will react to being woken up.
+- If you pick your snake up, it’ll look around all confused, not knowing what’s going on.

-A hibernating snake will still react if you pick them up, in a similar fashion.
-But once you disturb them, they won’t be active afterward.
-They’ll go back to their slumber, unless you warm them up.
+A hibernating snake will still react in a similar way if you pick it up.
+But once you disturb it, your snake won’t be active when you’re done.

 What Does a Dead Snake Look Like?

-And sleeping or dead snakes don’t close their eyes, because they don’t have any eyelids to close.
+A dead snake won’t change color and start smelling bad.
+And sleeping or dead snakes don’t close their eyes because they don’t have eyelids to close.
 So, how can you tell if a snake is sleeping, hibernating, or dead?
-Let’s find out.

-A dead snake is unresponsive.
-They won’t react to you at all, even when you do pick them up.
-Instead of moving and looking around when you pick them up, they’ll hang limply in your hands.
+A dead snake will be unresponsive.
+It won’t react even when you do pick it up.
+Instead of moving and looking around, it’ll hang limply in your hands.

-If they’re a constrictor, they won’t try and wrap around your hand for balance.
-They’ll be cool to the touch, although this isn’t unusual before they get the chance to warm themselves up in the basking area of their tank.
+If it’s a constrictor, it won’t try and wrap around your hand for balance.
+It’ll likely be cold to the touch, although this isn’t unusual before it gets the chance to warm itself up in the basking area of the tank.

 How Do I Know If My Snake is Dying?

 There are many ways for a snake to die.
-As such, they don’t always give off the same signs that they’re close to death.
+They don’t always show the same signs when they’re close to death.
 It depends on what is wrong.
-Below, we’ve looked at the most common reasons why a snake might be dying, and how you can identify them.

 How Do I Know If My Snake is Dying of Old Age?